Office of the Vice President for

 - Portable computing

 The university will develop standards, security processes, and operations to support each of these areas to meet the needs of the institution.
-The department of Information Technology (I.T.) is responsible for enacting and enforcing this policy unless otherwise indicated in the procedures.
+The department of Technology Services (TS) is responsible for enacting and enforcing this policy unless otherwise indicated in the procedures.

 Faculty & Staff Microcomputers and Software

 All full-time faculty and staff will be provided a computer to use for university business.
 The standard configuration for staff is a desktop unit.
 Full-time faculty have the option of the standard desktop configuration or a laptop system with a docking station.
-These computers are maintained by the Help Desk operations of I.T.
-These systems are also replaced on an established replacement cycle (determined by the Budget Committee) for all full-time faculty and staff computers and student lab computers.
+These computers are maintained by the Help Desk operations of TS.
+These systems are also replaced on an established replacement cycle determined by the budgeting approval process, for all full-time faculty and staff computers and student lab computers.
 All other computers (for part-time employees, special functions, etc.) are upgraded with older and/or restored computers or as requested through budget cycle requests.
 Department heads and school deans make the decisions of which computers in their respective areas are replaced or upgraded.

 Software other than what is shown in the list mentioned above may be used, but only with appropriate licensing.
 The cost of that software is the responsibility of the requesting department or school unless otherwise negotiated and approved through the budget process.
 Support of software other than the standard set is the responsibility of the department that made the purchase.

-I.T. is also responsible for providing software for the campus computer labs.
-I.T. provides funding for the software based on requests received prior to the budgeting process.
+TS is also responsible for providing software for the campus computer labs.
+TS provides funding for the software based on requests received prior to and approved through the budgeting process.
 Requests outside of this process will be the responsibility of the requesting department.

 Help Desk Functions

-User assistance is provided through the I.T.
-Help Desk.
+User assistance is provided through the TS Help Desk.
 The Help Desk is staffed by experienced personnel who are responsible for responding to all calls and logging all activity for each call received.
-Help Desk provides services for faculty and staff and assists with student systems.
+Help Desk assists faculty, staff and students with access and use of technology resources.
 The Help Desk personnel will respond to calls concerning university owned hardware and software, and provide services for university owned microcomputers, peripherals and networks.
+Requests for hardware repairs and upgrades to software and/or hardware are to be made by contacting the Help Desk.
 Calls requiring any expenditure of funds out of the ordinary are referred to the appropriate budgetary authority.
-Requests for upgrades to software and/or hardware are to be made by contacting the Help Desk.

-I.T. is responsible for providing microcomputer support for student and classroom use.
-Student support is provided through microcomputer labs located in the University Center.
+TS is responsible for providing computer support for student and classroom use.
+Student support is provided through computer labs located in the University Center and dorms.
 Two types of labs are provided: teaching labs, for scheduled use by faculty in support of hands-on instruction; and open labs, which provide access for students outside of scheduled class time.
-Open labs cannot be scheduled, allowing students to always have access to computers during operating hours.
+Open labs generally are not scheduled, allowing students to have access to computers during operating hours.
 Software in these labs is the standard software used throughout the campus, and may include other software requested by faculty in support of academic programs.
 For details about lab software see Standard Lab Software

-- An installed integrated setup that includes a computer, projector, speakers, document camera, VCR and lectern
+- An installed integrated setup that includes a computer, projector, speakers, document camera, VCR/DVD and lectern

 On-line Course Development & Delivery Support

 Support services for online courses are available for faculty for course design, development, and accessibility, and for student support in online classes.
-This support is provided by the On-Line Technicians in each of the academic schools.
+This support is provided by the Instructional Designers in the Center for Teaching Innovation and in the academic schools.

-I.T. provides Web Services for faculty, staff and students.
+TS provides Web Services for faculty, staff and students.
 The university’s main web page, (http://www.uhv.edu), is the primary access for information about the university and access to university services.
-A second web page, (http://www2.uhv.edu), provides web support for academic uses, including faculty pages and classroom pages.
+Secondary web pages provide web support for academic uses, including faculty pages and classroom pages.
 Additional information about web services may be found in the Web Development Guidelines (Web Development).

 - Campus LAN – Ethernet architecture supporting TCP/IP protocols